TruZillah/Assessment-GliderAI/README.md

 How to get an OpenAI API key (for beginners)

 1. Create an OpenAI account

-   - Open your browser and go to https://platform.openai.com/signup and follow the sign-up flow (email verification may be required).
+   - Open your browser and go to the sign-up page: [platform.openai.com/signup](https://platform.openai.com/signup).
+Follow the sign-up and email verification steps.

 2. Visit the API keys page

-   - After signing in, open https://platform.openai.com/account/api-keys.
-This is where you can create and manage secret API keys.
+   - After signing in, open the API keys page: [platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
+This is where you create and manage secret API keys.

 3. Create a new secret key

    - Click **Create new secret key** (or similar).
 Copy the key immediately and store it somewhere safe — you won't be able to view the full key again from the dashboard.

 4. Billing and model access

    - New accounts may need to add a payment method to use paid models (for example, gpt-4).
 OpenAI sometimes provides free trial credits for new users; check the dashboard for any available credits.
    - If you don't have access to gpt-4 via the API, use `gpt-3.5-turbo` as the `OPENAI_MODEL` value (it is lower-cost and widely available).

 5. Important security notes

    - Treat API keys like passwords.
 Do not share them, paste them in public forums, or commit them to git.
 The repo already excludes `.env` in `.gitignore`.
    - If a key is leaked, revoke it immediately from the OpenAI dashboard and create a new one.

-Note: the ChatGPT web UI (chat.openai.com) does not provide an API key you can use here — you must create an API key on platform.openai.com.
+Note: the ChatGPT web UI (chat.openai.com) does not provide an API key you can use here — you must create an API key on the OpenAI platform.

 Where to put the key

 - Create a file named `.env` in the project root (the same folder as `app.py`).
 The repository already ignores `.env` in `.gitignore` so your key won't be accidentally committed.

 Example `.env` content

 ```text
 OPENAI_API_KEY=sk-<your-secret-key-here>
 # Optional: switch model (default: gpt-4)